guidogagl/guidogagl.github.io/_pages/thesis.md

   - /thesis/
   - /thesis.html
 ---
-There are open positions for both Master and Bachelor students.
+There are open positions for both Master's and Bachelor's students.

 Available Topics
 ===
-- Explainable Deep Learning Architectures modeling for physiological and behavioral data analysis (i.e EEG, ECG) in medical scenarios.
+- Explainable Deep Learning Architectures modelling for physiological and behavioural data analysis (i.e EEG, ECG) in medical scenarios.

 Master Degree
 ===